As an Amazon Associate we earn from qualifying purchases.

 Bronzer and Blusher

 You need to be careful with a bronzer, as you don’t want it to make you look tired – however, when applied properly, in the shape of the number three, you can give your face a warm and natural glow.
 Top up with a hint of blush for the ultimate rosy cheek and a swish of rose gold highlighter (if it’s permitted).
 The Benefit blush bar (paid link) is perfect for this.

 Red lipstick is the colour of choice amongst most airlines, most likely because it brightens smiles and makes teeth appear whiter.
 Airlines such as Emirates, Singapore Airlines, American Airlines and Aegean all swear by the perfect shade of red.
-FIND's lip kit is a great choice.
+FIND's lip kit (paid link) is a great choice.

 Ever noticed the air stewardess glow?
 You can get it too, with a simple and effective skincare regime.
 The following items will save your skin through the harshest flights to make sure it’s getting the TLC it deserves.

 Due to the lack of air in the cabin, a hydrating cream can be a lifesaver.
 Use it to soften your hands and elbows, to keep stray hairs at bay and for any dry patches that you can see forming.
 Simple’s water boost hydrating gel cream (paid link) is a good all-rounder.

 If you’re on a long-haul flight and have a few hours to get some shut-eye, it’s important to remove your make up and cleanse your skin to allow it to breathe for a while.
 Micellar water works well with even the harshest of makeup, allowing you to easily and effectively remove any dirt with one swoosh.
-A go-to product is Garnier’s SkinActive micellar water.
+A go-to product is Garnier’s SkinActive micellar water (paid link).

 Vitamin C Products